AceRNorth/gdsims/docs/sphinx/_sources/tutorials/tutorial5.rst

         1
         17

-Again, input files should be in the ``build`` directory.

-Run the program with a custom run, entering this file, and open the advanced options menu.
+Run the program with a custom run, entering this filepath, and open the advanced options menu.
 Now, we can choose option ``5 - Multiple gene drive release times``.

 .. image:: ../images/tut5_adv_options.png

-This will prompt us to enter another filename for the release times.
+This will prompt us to enter another filename or filepath for the release times.
 This text file should contain all chosen release times (as days relative to the simulation) as below:

 .. collapse:: Release times